-- 13. A person works on a maintenance team which deploys staff on alternate weeks of early and late nine hour shifts, 7.00 am to 4.00 pm and 1.00 pm to 10 pm Monday to Friday, with a half hour meal break.
-Their regular shift pattern therefore covers 421⁄2 hours a week excluding meal breaks and always includes five hours of overtime. - 14.
-Because their shift pattern always includes a fixed amount of overtime, this is treated as rostered overtime within a non-standard working week.
-As a result all the hours may count towards the total of hours outside normal hours, but this is then adjusted for the longer week. - In this example an average of 71⁄2 hours a week are worked outside normal hours over the whole rota.
+- 13 A person works on a maintenance team which deploys staff on alternate weeks of early and late nine-hour shifts, 7am to 4pm and 1pm to 10pm Monday to Friday, with a half-hour meal break.
+Their regular shift pattern therefore covers 421⁄2 hours a week excluding meal breaks and always includes five hours of overtime. - 14 Because their shift pattern always includes a fixed amount of overtime, this is treated as rostered overtime within a non-standard working week.
+As a result, all the hours may count towards the total of hours outside normal hours, but this is then adjusted for the longer week.

+15 In this example an average of 71/2 hours a week are worked outside normal hours over the whole rota.
 If, however, they had worked the same proportion of hours outside normal hours in a standard week, the total would have been just under 6.7 hours a week.
-This qualifies for a payment of 9% of basic pay for working outside normal hours, in addition to the normal overtime payment for the overtime hours.
+This qualifies for a payment of 9 per cent of basic pay for working outside normal hours, in addition to the normal overtime payment for the overtime hours.